My NTS

 Pagan Altar has been played on NTS shows including Forever to Whatever, with Judgement Of The Dead first played on 2 April 2017.

-Pagan Altar, formed 1976 by Alan and Terry Jones in Brockley, England.
+Pagan Altar was formed in 1976 by Alan and Terry Jones in Brockley, England.
 Alongside Witchfinder General, they are one of the few NWOBHM bands to play doom metal.

 read more